Horizon Scanner

 • Residential leasehold reform;

-• Potential changes to the minimum energy efficiency standards; and
+• Changes to the minimum energy efficiency standards, particularly stricter regulation in the private landlord market; and

 • Regulations relating to High Street Rental Auctions coming into force.